-There are currently no significant changes to the Accounting Code for 2017/18 that will impact Pension Fund accounts, and no new template accounts have been prepared.
-We will continue to agree key disclosure and presentational requirements with management up front.
+There are currently no significant changes to the Accounting Code for 2018/19 that will impact Pension Fund accounts.

 Our approach is designed to develop an audit strategy that is responsive to the Pension Fund's risks of material misstatement for transactions and account balances in the financial statements.